-In what follows, I show that a policymaker who puts more weight on low-income individuals will select a default contribution rate near the employer matching threshold, even if the policy incidence falls fully on workers.
+In what follows, I show that a policymaker who puts more weight on low-income individuals will select a default contribution rate near the employer matching threshold even if the policy incidence falls fully on workers.

 Pareto weights.
-I adopt a functional form similar to Saez (2002) with Pareto weights equal to where \overline{y} is the income under the opt-in regime of an individual at age a_t , with labor productivity θ_t , and employment status emp_t .
+I adopt a functional form similar to Saez (2002) with Pareto weights equal to where $\overline{y}$ is the income under the opt-in regime of an individual at age $a_t$ , with labor productivity $\theta_t$ , and employment status $emp_t$ .
 If $\nu = 0$ the social planner has no redistributive motive beyond declining marginal utility of consumption, while $\nu > 0$ captures the degree of inequality aversion.
 These Pareto weights are treated as exogenous and do not vary across model counterfactuals.
-Following Saez (2002), I set $\nu = 1$.
-This specification creates a motive for both intra-generational redistribution (from high to low labor productivity types θ) and inter-generational redistribution (from the relatively rich middle aged to the relatively poor young and elderly).
-Optimal policy.
-When the incidence of the policy falls on employers (through a reduction in profits) the optimal default selected by an inequality averse policymaker is equal to the employer matching threshold (6% of income).
-However, when the incidence of the policy falls on workers, the policymaker must trade off (i) improving the welfare of low-income workers with a higher auto-enrollment default and (ii) reducing the resources available to higher income individuals.
-As shown in Figure 12, a default contribution rate of 5% of income balances these two motives when the policymaker is inequality averse.
+Following Saez (2002), I set $\nu = 1$ .
+This specification creates a motive for both intra-generational redistribution (from high to low labor productivity types $\theta$ ) and inter-generational redistribution (from the relatively rich middle aged to the relatively poor young and elderly).